 Emotional Support Dogs Don’t Have Public Access

 Contrary to popular belief and pop culture, Emotional Support Animals don’t possess public access rights.
 They do not belong in grocery stores, restaurants, or in places of public accommodation.
 This includes hospitals, doctors offices, pharmacies, and other medical environments.
 Nothing grants ESAs public access rights, not even a vest or an ID card, because, under U.S. federal law, ESAs do not have public access rights.
 Period.
 End of story.
-ESAs may accompany their handlers only in places where pets are allowed, with a couple of notable exceptions — housing and air transport.
+ESAs may accompany their handlers only in places where pets are allowed, with a couple of notable exceptions.

-Unlike Service Animals, Emotional Support Animals don’t (usually) require specialized training.
-If someone plans on traveling via air with their ESA, though, then their ESA must meet training and behavioral guidelines.
-They must be capable of working safely in public, which means no timidity, no fear, no aggression, no out of control behavior, and no excessive vocalizing.
+Unlike Service Dogs, Emotional Support Animals don’t require specialized training however they must be capable of working safely, which means no timidity, no fear, no aggression, no out of control behavior, and no excessive vocalizing.

 Emotional Support Animals Aren’t Service Dogs

-Emotional Support Animals, including Emotional Support Dogs, are not Service Dogs.
+Emotional Support Animals (ESAs) are an important type of working dog, but they are not Service Dogs.
 Let’s say it again for the people in the back — ESAs differ from Service Dogs.
 While ESAs add value to their handler’s lives, legally, they have the same rights as pets, unlike Service Dogs.
 Service Dogs receive accommodation under America’s disability access laws, whereas ESAs do not.
 To learn more about the difference between therapy dogs, Service Dogs, ESAs, and other working dogs, check out this article.

 Emotional Support Animals Are Pets

 Legally, ESAs are pets.
-They’re allowed in no-pets-housing and on air transportation with the proper documentation, but outside of that, ESAs are simply pets.
+They’re allowed in no-pets-housing but outside of that, ESAs are simply pets.
 Someone gets an ESA when their doctor, psychiatrist, or therapist says animal companionship would benefit them and writes a letter documenting that fact.
 Most ESAs were simply family pets before their handler obtained a letter of necessity from a medical caregiver.